 RULE 81.
 APPLICABILITY OF THE RULES IN GENERAL

 (a) Special Statutory Proceedings.
-Special statutory proceedings, whether or not listed in Table A, are excluded from these rules to the extent they are inconsistent or in conflict with the procedure and practice provided by these rules.
+Special statutory proceedings, whether or not listed in Table A, are excepted excluded from these rules insofar as to the extent they are inconsistent or in conflict with the procedure and practice provided by these rules.

 (b) Appeals to District Courts.
-These rules do not supersede the statutory provisions relating to appeals to or review by the district courts, but must govern procedure and practice relating to the extent these rules are not in conflict with the statutes.
+These rules do not supersede the statutory provisions of statutes relating to appeals to or review by the district courts, but shall must govern the procedure and practice relating thereto insofar as to the extent these rules are not inconsistent in conflict with such the statutes.

 (c) Rules Incorporated Into Statutes.
-If a statute, whether or not listed in Table A, provides that any act in a civil proceeding be done in the manner provided by law or as in a civil action, the act must be done according to these rules.
+Where any If a statute heretofore or hereafter enacted, whether or not listed in Table A, provides that any act in a civil proceeding shall be done in the manner provided by law or as in a civil action, such the act shall must be done in accordance with according to these rules.

-Rule 81 serves the same purpose as Fed.R.Civ.P.
-81, but deviates completely as to content and construction.
+Rule 81 serves the same purpose as Rule Fed.R.Civ.P.
+81, FRCivP, but deviates completely as to content and construction.

 Subdivision (a) and Table A were both amended, effective March 1, 1990, to clarify that the rule is not limited to special kinds of statutory procedures but rather that it is limited to special statutory proceedings.
 The word change from procedures to proceedings also cleared up conflicting language in Rule 81(a) in that the term proceedings appears in the headnote but not in the text of the rule.